yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/trust-store.md

 - [Hashicorp Vault](../../create-kms-config/hashicorp-kms/)
 - Other [YugabyteDB Anywhere high availability](../../../administer-yugabyte-platform/high-availability/) replicas.

-If you are using self-signed or custom CA certificates, YugabyteDB cannot verify your TLS connections unless you add the certificates to the YugabyteDB Anywhere Trust Store.
+When using self-signed or custom CA certificates, to enable YugabyteDB Anywhere to validate your TLS connections, you _must_ add the certificates to the YugabyteDB Anywhere Trust Store

 ## Add certificates to your trust store